-Review With Spoilers : The Massacre Of St Bartholomew’s Eve is the 5th episode of season 3 and marks the joining of new companion; “Dodo” Chaplet.
+Review With Spoilers : The Massacre Of St Bartholomew’s Eve is the fifth episode of season 3 – and marks the joining of new companion; “Dodo” Chaplet.

-The Tardis materialises in 16th century Paris, where religious tension between the Protestant and Catholic communities is dangerously high and will lead to the real-life historical slaughter of Protestants, known as the “St. Bartholomew’s Day massacre”.
+The Tardis materialises in 16th-century Paris, where religious tension between the Protestant and Catholic communities – is dangerously high and will lead to the real-life slaughter of Protestants, known as the “St. Bartholomew’s Day massacre”.

-The Doctor travels to visit a renowned Protestant chemist, known as Preslin to swap ideas with him and saves his life from a religious witch-hunt by masquerading as the infamous Abbot Of Amboise.
+The Doctor visits a renowned Protestant chemist (known as Preslin), to swap ideas and saves his life from a religious witch-hunt – by masquerading as the infamous Abbot Of Amboise.

-The Massacre Of St Bartholomew’s Eve is a muddled and complex episode to follow.
-There is lots of detailed exposition crammed in, as to what is going on in this historical time-frame.
+The Massacre Of St Bartholomew’s Eve is a muddled and complex serial to follow.
+There is lots of detailed exposition crammed in, as to what is going on – in this historical time-frame.

-Whilst most are familiar with the basic notion of the French Revolution and the execution of Royalists, via the guillotine – as featured in Reign Of Terror.
-The same can’t be said for the more obscure Huguenot massacre time period from The Massacre Of St Bartholomew’s Eve.
+Whilst most viewers are familiar with the basic notion of the French Revolution and the execution of Royalists, via the guillotine.
+As was featured in Reign Of Terror.
+The same can’t be said for the more obscure Huguenot massacre time-period, from The Massacre Of St Bartholomew’s Eve.

-The Massacre Of St Bartholomew’s Eve is a confusing and rather pointless paint-by-numbers period epi.
-Whilst it is not quite The Romans bad, it doesn’t have any of the charm or humour; that other more successful period numbers have.
+The Massacre Of St Bartholomew’s Eve is a confusing and rather pointless paint-by-numbers period drama.
+Whilst it is not quite The Romans bad, it doesn’t have any of the charm or humour – that other more successful period numbers, have had.